Euro 2024 semifinals: All you need to know about Netherlands vs England

-UEFA Euro 2024: Netherlands vs England semifinal match preview, start time
+UEFA Euro 2024: Netherlands vs England semifinal preview, start time, teams

 The route to the last four of Euro 2024 has been rocky for both the Netherlands and England, and a few flashes of brilliance in their semifinal showdown might be enough for either side to make the football final.